LONDON YOUTH CHOIR

 Rachel Staunton co-founded LYC in 2012 with Suzi Digby.
 Having gained a first-class honours degree in music at Royal Holloway, University of London, Rachel continued her studies at the Royal Academy of Music, graduating with numerous awards and an LRAM in Choral Conducting.

-Rachel usually conducts London Youth Choir, LYC Cambiata Girls and LYC South East, but will be taking a break from conducting in the Autumn term, returning in 2024.
+Rachel usually conducts London Youth Choir, LYC Cambiata Girls and LYC South East, but is currently taking a break from conducting and will return in 2024.

 Read more